 In some cases, medications may be prescribed.
 An evaluation and diagnosis from a pediatrician is crucial to come up with a treatment plan specially designed for your child.

-Many genetic and environmental factors figure into a child’s development and can contribute to delays in their development.
+Many genetic and environmental factors figure into a child’s development and can contribute to delays.
 Even women who have a healthy pregnancy and proper care during and after pregnancy can have children with developmental delays.

-Although causes of delays can be hard to pinpoint, there are many treatments and support services available to manage developmental delays.
-Be sure to speak to your doctor if you see your child exhibiting symptoms of developmental delays.
+Although causes of delays can be hard to pinpoint, there are many treatments and support services available to help.

 The sooner you can diagnose a delay, the better it will be for your child’s development into adulthood.